fildb/.github/profile/README.md

 **FiloDataBroker** is a platform that provides data owners with an additional monetisation channel for their data for use in LLM applications.

-The service enables export of data using specific tools, storage of public and private data chunks as separate files on Filecoin, NFT-gated access to encrypted private data, and on-chain datasets registry.
-The system includes automatic dataset preservation fees and guaranteed 7-day storage availability for the data access buyers (LLM applications).
+The service enables export of data using specific tools, external data storage infrastructure using Filecoin, and data access monetization.

 ## The problem it solves